microsoft/IoT-For-Beginners/6-consumer/lessons/4-multiple-language-support/wio-terminal-translate-speech.md

 > 💁 You can find this code in the [code/wio-terminal](code/wio-terminal) folder.

-😀 Your multi-lingual timer program was a success!
+😀 Your multilingual timer program was a success!